codebar/tutorials/version-control/command-line/tutorial.md

 $ git log
 ```

-### Check your code online from the github website.
+### Check your code online (from the Github or Gitlab website).

-# Example 3: Running checks before any commit/push
+# Example 3: Verifying changes before any commit

 Edit index.html